 I actually don’t hate this one, but many, many people do.
-If you’re looking for a tool for writing rough drafts, use full-screen text editor Writeroom or its Windows equivalent WriteMonkey.
+If you’re looking for a tool for writing rough drafts, use full-screen text editor Writeroom.
 The downside to both tools is you’ll likely need to copy and paste your material onto a Word document for formatting.

 Also, try Pages if you’re on a Mac.